Vernon Chatman

-Vernon Chatman (born October 31, 1972) is an American television producer, writer, voice actor, stand-up comedian, musician and a member of PFFR, an art collective based in Brooklyn, New York City.
+Vernon Chatman (born October 31, 1972) is an American screenwriter, producer, director, voice actor, stand-up comedian, musician, and a member of PFFR, an art collective based in Brooklyn, New York City.
 He created the television series Wonder Showzen, Xavier: Renegade Angel, The Heart, She Holler and The Shivering Truth.
-He also produces and voices characters for South Park.
+He also produces, voices characters, and writes for South Park.

 Early life

-Chatman was born in Brooklyn, New York.
+Chatman was born in Manhattan, New York.
 He is of mixed race, half Euro-American and half African-American.
 Chatman attended San Francisco State University, from which he graduated in 1994.